truher/frc-test/cv1/safety.md

 International Commission on Non-Ionizing Radiation Protection (ICNIRP), [ICNIRP Guidelines on Limits of Exposure to Incoherent Visible and Infrared Radiation."](https://www.icnirp.org/cms/upload/publications/ICNIRPVisible_Infrared2013.pdf).
-I encourage you to read and understand the guidelines in total (it's only 26 pages); I'll try to limit discussion here to implications of the guidelines, rather than covering everything.
+I encourage you to read and understand the guidelines in total (it's only 26 pages).
+I'll try to limit discussion here to implications of the guidelines, rather than covering everything.
+The math is covered in [this python notebook](https://colab.research.google.com/drive/1T6OjM1fbkWaqULhcl7OmBOcejc7mjztV?usp=sharing).

 ## Types of harm